Peyronie disease (PD) is a growth of scar tissue under the skin of the penis. It causes a bend in the penis.

 This may be chosen if other treatments have not helped.
 It may be done if sex is painful or impossible because of the curve.
 Surgery may delayed until curve is no longer changing.
 Choices may include:

-- Remove scar tissue and replace with graft from other area.
+- Removing scar tissue and replacing with graft from other area.

-- Pinch or tighten penis on opposite side.
+- Pinching or tightening penis on opposite side.
 It will help to straighten the penis.
 It may shorten the penis.

-- Implant a device.
+- Implanting a device.
 It can assist an erection or straighten it out.

 Family Doctor—American Academy of Family Physicians https://familydoctor.org